 Barcelona is one of the major cities in Spain in the northeastern part of the country.
 It is along the coast of the Mediterranean sea.
 It’ also blessed with the mountain range of Collserola.

 I met many people in Barcelona who do not want to think of themselves as citizens of Spain, rather; they think they are the citizens of Catalonia.
-They want to get separated from Spain and had been seeking independence.
+They wanted to get separated from Spain and had been seeking independence.
 You can find the reason on the internet.

 To me, Barcelona is a beautiful mix of fashion, art, culture and nature.
 Here are 15 things to do in Barcelona for you.